Yavne-Yam ostracon: Content

-Inscription

 Translation

 The following is an edited translation of the ostracon, which is composed of fourteen lines in Hebrew:

 "Let my lord, the governor, hear the word of his servant!
 Your servant is a reaper.
 Your servant was in Hazar Asam, and your servant reaped, and he finished, and he was storing up (the grain) during these days before the Sabbath.
 When your servant had finished the harvest, and was storing (the grain) during these days, Hoshavyahu came, the son of Shobi, and he seized the garment of your servant, when I had finished my harvest.
 It (is already now some) days (since) he took the garment of your servant.
 And all my companions can bear witness for me—they who reaped with me in the heat of the harvest—yes, my companions can bear witness for me.
 Amen!
 I am innocent from guilt.
 And he stole my garment!
 It is for the governor to give back the garment of his servant.
 So grant him mercy in that you return the garment of your servant and do not be displeased."

 Due to breaks in the ostracon and a missing lower right section, Naveh states that there are too few letters available in line 13 to make an educated guess what it said.
 The same might likely be said of lines 11 through 14, which have been reconstructed, and a line 15 which is missing.